 4.)
 Know where your story is set.
 Similarly, darting between multiple or unrelated locations dissipates the momentum of the scene (unless, again, this is the very style of play you’re engaging in).
 The above example includes such a leap in place.
 While Player D has provided us with “train proximity” through the creation of the station, this move leapt us through the potentially arduous journey that was only just starting to unfold.
 There are unquestionably times when scenes or shows essentially demand a location change in order to unlock the maximum potentials of the story in the most dynamic way possible, but every time you leap to a new locale, you might be leaving the most interesting thing that you’ve created behind you, especially if the location has almost become a or the character in and of itself.

 5.)
 A possible exception (or two).
 As with most improv strategies or dynamics there are always some pertinent exceptions.
 I would rarely advocate a Chapter Two move but have seen and used it myself when the story has meandered into needlessly problematic or potentially offensive material, especially when improvising in front of young or corporate audiences.
 In such instances, a reset might actually serve the cast and audience to honor prior content expectations and parameters.
 Non-linear forms can also benefit from sudden tonal and focus shifts especially when there is a shared understanding that established elements have only been temporarily suspended and will be retrieved and recycled from the communal improv shelf later in the performance.

 In general, a Chapter Two moment tends to be a symptom of vague-prov, poor listening or competing visions for the “best” path forward.
 As always, dynamic improv is nearly always the journey rather than the destination, and we should resist leaping ahead at the expense of the here and now.

-Related Entries: Advancing, Erasing, Over-Originality Antonyms: Small Steps
+Related Entries: Advancing, Erasure, Over-Originality Antonyms: Small Steps

 Connected Game: Shared Story